 What is Polycystic Ovarian Syndrome?

-PCOS or Polycystic Ovarian Syndrome is a health condition found in women where their ovaries produce an abnormal amount of androgens, the male sex hormones.
-Usually, in the normal scenario, one’s body should have androgens in the range of 15 to 70 ng/dL or 0.5 to 2.4 nmol/L. Anything more than these counts are considered abnormal.
+PCOS or Polycystic Ovarian Syndrome is a health condition found in women in which their ovaries produce an abnormal amount of androgens, the male sex hormones.
+Usually, in the standard scenario, one’s body should have androgens in the range of 15 to 70 ng/dL or 0.5 to 2.4 nmol/L. Anything more than these counts are considered abnormal.

-During the menstrual period of women, the unfertilized eggs released from the ovary are flushed out of the body.
-But, if the body is not able to produce enough hormones called progesterone to complete the ovulation process, the ovaries tend to produce many small cysts.
+During women’s menstrual period, the unfertilized eggs released from the ovary are flushed out of the body.
+But, if the body cannot produce enough hormones called progesterone to complete the ovulation process, the ovaries tend to produce many small cysts.
 It is these small cysts that make hormones called androgens.

 The imbalance of androgen hormone causes further disturbance in the regular menstrual cycle and also creates hurdles in birth conception and pregnancy.